mjleehh/mi133-examples/putzplan/README.md

 To run the backend with your own frontend, use `<repo-root>/putzplan/src/app/index.jsx` as your UI entry point and run
 ```
+$ cd <repo-root>/putzplan
+$ npm i
 $ npm start
 ```

-This will run the Webpack dev server and the backend.
+This will install the dependencies and then run the Webpack dev server and the backend.

 # Backend API Docs